protagolabs/Netmind-examples/tensorflow/image-classification-custom/ReadMe.md

-# Train Resnet50 on Imagenet with Trainer
+# Train Resnet50 on Imagenet without Trainer
 ## prepare the imagenet dataset

 * Please access the download the imagenet-ilsvrc2012 dataset from [here](https://image-net.org/index.php).